ArneBachmann/tagsplorer/README.md

 tagsPlorer uses a simple concept which enables you to continue using simple and compatible file trees, keep all your data under version control of your choice, allows you to put files or entire folders into more than one (virtual) category, and still benefit from little manual maintenance or additional setup.
 The benefit will increase even more with graphical tools using this library and with tight integration into your OS of choice.

 ## History
-I have been attempting to write a similar utility several times in the past, namely `taggify`, `tagtree`, and `tagtree2`.
+The author has been attempting to write a similar utility several times in the past, namely `taggify`, `tagtree`, and `tagtree2`.
-This is my latest take at this persistent problem of convenient data archival and retrieval by using space-efficient ahead of time indexing.
+This is his latest take at this persistent problem of convenient data archival and retrieval by using space-efficient ahead of time indexing.
 There are similarities to the Linux `find` and `gre` utilites, which are performant but crawl the entire folder tree on every search, and don't support virtual folder mapping.

 # Usage
 *Hint:* Currently it's not possible to glob over folder names efficiently; trying to do so will need to walk all folders that are left in the filter process or will have no effect when preselection picks up a set of potential folder matches before that step.

+## Command-line interface
 We recommend invoking tagsPlorer with the [PyPy](http://pypy.org) Python distribution, as we found performance to be generally better.

-## Command-line interface
 The current main and only user interface is `tp.py`, a thin yet convenient layer over the library's basic functions.
 Here is a short description of valid program options and arguments: